How to Beat Race Day Nerves

 Racing is supposed to be exciting and fun.
-You should look forward to it not dread it.
+You should look forward to it, not dread it.
 If you dread it, there is no point in doing it right?

 Questions for you:

-Do you race a lot?
+Do you get race day anxiety?

 How do you beat race day (or any day) nerves?